 What are the grades of PXA and APXA?

 The tumors are grouped in two grades based on their characteristics.

 - Grade II PXAs are low grade tumors.
 This means the tumor cells grow slowly.

 - Grade III APXAs are malignant (cancerous).
 This means they are fast-growing tumors.

 Who is diagnosed with PXAs and APXAs?

-PXAs and APXAs can occur at any age, but tend to happen in young adulthood, and affect men and women equally.
+PXAs and APXAs can occur at any age, but tend to happen in young adulthood, and occur slightly more often in males than females.
 PXAs and APXAs are more common in people of African descent.

 What causes PXAs and APXAs?

 The cause of most PXAs and APXAs is not known.
 People with gene changes that can be passed down through families such as neurofibromatosis type I and familial melanoma/astrocytoma syndrome, are at increased risk for developing PXAs and APXAs.